luismsgomes/qtlm/doc/ReadMe.txt

 Creating a snapshot

-To create a snapshot first you must ensure that all configured testsets have been evaluated using the current $QTLEAP_CONF for both translation directions.
+To create a snapshot first you must ensure that all configured testsets have been evaluated using the current $QTLM_CONF for both translation directions.
 Then you may run:

     qtleap save "brief description of what changed since last snapshot"